 The first-time discovery of the rare mineral rhönite in an angrite has been made in a sample of NWA 4590 at the University of Washington, Seattle (Kuehner and Irving, 2007).
 The rhönite mineral is associated with ferric iron in NWA 4590, which, when taken together with other Fe-metaloxide associations present in some angrites, is indicative of an oxidizing environment during their formation, possibly accompanied by metasomatic processes.
 Rhönite forms where low silica is present in Ca- and Ti-rich melts (Jambon and Boudouma, 2011).
 It is commonly associated with terrestrial alkalic rocks.

 It was shown by Sanborn and Wadhwa (2009) that both NWA 4590 and LEW 86010 were derived from parental source melts having almost identical compositions, and that they also experienced the same thermal histories involving fast cooling.
-Still, cooling rate estimates indicate that NWA 4590 cooled ~10 times slower than LEW 86010, corresponding to a greater depth of ~240 m compared to <100 m calculated for LEW 86010 (McKibbin et al., 2015 and references therein).
+Nonetheless, cooling rate estimates indicate that NWA 4590 cooled ~10 times slower than LEW 86010, cooling at ~0.15°C/yr and ~1.7°C/yr, respectively.
+These rates correspond to a greater depth of ~240 m for NWA 4590 compared to ~75 m calculated for LEW 86010 (McKay et al., 1998; McKibbin et al., 2015; Sanborn and Wadhwa, 2021).

 Utilizing the unique characteristics of the angrites, an absolute timescale was determined based on the short-lived HW and long-lived PbPb chronometers (Kleine et al, 2008).
 Relative to angrites, a more accurately resolved absolute age of 4.5686 (±0.0007) b.y. was determined for the formation of CAIs.
 Consequently, with consideration of the AlMg-based age previously determined for ordinary chondrules, a revised formation interval was calculated for ordinary and carbonaceous chondrites, which concluded that carbonaceous chondrites are the youngest.
 The investigators note that this younger age is consistent with a commensurate decrease in radiogenic 26Al resulting in a less thermally metamorphosed nature for the carbonaceous chondrite groups.